A brief history of Colombia for all you Adventure Motorcycle Touring Riders. We thought it a perfect backdrop to many MotoDreamer tours.

 Bolivar now elected President, and Francisco de Paula Santander became Vice President.

 Gran Colombia was to be a short-lived dream.
 A bitter rivalry between the two leaders and simmering regional tensions soon saw Bolivar’s vision of a united Latin America swiftly disintegrating.

 In 1828, in an attempt to hold on to power, the “Liberator” appointed himself dictator.
 But alas, he had to resign in 1830.
 By which time Venezuela and Ecuador had seceded from Gran Colombia.

 The debacle left Colombia in a precarious state.
 No less than seven civil wars broke out between 1851 and 1891.
-With much of the conflict due to antagonism between the country’s two political parties.
+Much of the conflict is due to antagonism between the country’s two political parties.
 The Conservatives (supported by the landowners and the Catholic Church) and the workers’ party, the Liberals.

 A Brief history of Colombia turned into so much more political violence.